• Skip to primary navigation

 Period: FALL 2019 – FALL 2023

-Muhammet Cuneyt Sakonder earned his Ph.D. degree in Ocean Engineering at Texas A&M University.
-Cuneyt was previously a project engineer at Skipsteknisk A/S for 3 years.
-Before that, he earned his Master’s degree in Offshore Engineering and his Bachelor’s degree in Shipbuilding and Ocean Engineering, both from Istanbul Technical University.
-Cuneyt’s research focus during his doctoral studies was on the occurrence of reverse fracture in high strength pipeline steels under impact loads.
-Cuneyt has been awarded Fulbright Ph.D.
-Scholarship by the Turkish Fulbright Commission and American Bureau of Shipping Scholarship.
-He also received the best student poster award in SNAME Offshore Symposium in 2023.
+Muhammet Cuneyt Sakonder earned his Ph.D. in Ocean Engineering from Texas A&M University in the fall of 2023.
+Prior to his doctoral studies, Cuneyt worked as a project engineer at Skipsteknisk A/S for three years.
+He earned both his master’s degree in Offshore Engineering and his bachelor’s degree in Shipbuilding and Ocean Engineering from Istanbul Technical University.
+His doctoral research focused on the occurrence of reverse fracture in high-strength pipeline steels under impact loads.
+Cuneyt was awarded a Fulbright Ph.D.
+Scholarship by the Turkish Fulbright Commission and the American Bureau of Shipping Scholarship.
+He also received the Best Student Poster Award at the SNAME Offshore Symposium in 2023.
+He is now working as a senior engineer at Genesis in Houston, USA.

 Lufeng Xue